ipa-tys/musicology/README.md

-# musicology
+# ockeghem
-Some practise tools for improvised counterpoint, Renaissance polyphony etc
+Some practise and analysis tools for improvised counterpoint, canons, Renaissance polyphony etc

 Ideas are based on the books:
 * Peter Schubert: Modal Counterpoint, Renaissance Style